 If your parent is speaking ill of a decision that you and your spouse have made, you need to cut them off.
 Tell them firmly and calmly that your decision about homeschooling is not up for debate.
 If they something positive to say fine, if not – you don’t want to hear it.

 We sometimes have those stubborn relatives that just do not listen.
+You can speak up again and again.
+You can rebuke them, but they are undeterred.
 Be willing to leave the situation.

-It is not okay to have someone disrespect you or your spouse.
+It is not okay to have someone disrespect you or your spouse even if they are “family.”
 It allows resentment and frustration to hurt your marriage.
-Sometimes people need to you to show them the calm, quiet resolve to leave as a sign of how serious you take their verbal bullying.
+Sometimes people need you to show them the calm, quiet resolve to leave as a sign of how serious you take their verbal bullying.

 Be prepared to walk out, and actually do it.
 No yelling, just calm action.
-Just like with our children with discipline, we need to set up our boundary and stick to you.
+Just like with our children with discipline, we need to set boundaries with family and stick to it.
 And just like our children, your family will know that you are serious.

 Bullying is when you will not agree to disagree on a situation and continue to pester someone into agreeing with you.
 Appeasement and subtleness often are lost on those who are used to verbal bullying.
 Instead, you need to be united, firm, and direction with your boundaries.